 The pace Maiden set for themselves throughout the 1980s was incredible, and in the end it nearly tore them apart.
-Band leader and bassist Steve Harris thinks that singer Dickinson was particularly fried, being the one who had to run around the stage, singing acrobatically and fronting the band, while selling the proper emotion to go with every epic song the band performed.
+Band leader and bassist Steve Harris thinks in retrospect that singer Dickinson was particularly fried, being the one who had to run around the stage, singing acrobatically and fronting the band, while selling the proper emotion to go with every epic song the band performed.

 “Obviously it’s a tougher gig for him, trying to sing up in that register for two hours every night, five or six nights a week.”